Woman pleads not guilty to attempted murder of singer Rihanna

 Sign up now: Get ST's newsletters delivered to your inbox

-LOS ANGELES, March 25 - A Florida woman pleaded not guilty on Wednesday to the attempted murder of singer Rihanna after authorities said she fired shots from a semiautomatic weapon at the Grammy-winning musician's Los Angeles mansion this month.
+LOS ANGELES - A Florida woman pleaded not guilty on March 25 to the attempted murder of singer Rihanna, after authorities said she fired shots from a semi-automatic weapon at the Grammy-winning musician’s Los Angeles mansion this month.

 The woman, Ivana Lisette Ortiz, entered her plea in Los Angeles Superior Court.